 Materials for Walkthrough

-- ✓ Clipboard

-- ✓ Pen

-- ✓ Checklist

-- ✓ Office Floor Plan (if available)

-- ✓ Waste & Recycling Policy for Building/Office (if available)

-1. Is there

-evidence of an established recycling program? (i.e. recycling bins, signage, recycling collection area in loading dock, etc.)

-- □ Yes

-- □ No

-- □ If yes, are there bins for recycling collection?

-- □ If no, is there a reason why there is no recycling program?

-- 2. Is there a waste decal(s) visible from the street?

-- □ Yes

--  No

-- 3. Which of the following information is present on the waste decal(s)?

-- □ Name of carter

-- Days/Times of pickup

-- □ Carting methodology

-- □ Spaces served

-- 4. Who is the waste and recycling hauler for the building?
-(If there are separate haulers for waste and recycling, please designate).

-- Waste Hauler: \\\\\

-- Electronic Waste Hauler: \\\\\\

-- Organics Hauler (if applicable):\\\\\\

-- Hazardous Waste Hauler (if applicable) :\\\\\\

-Back-of-the Building Spaces

-- 5. Is the collection methodology evident in the building, such as source separated or single stream?

-- □ Yes

-- 🗆 No

-- Notes: \\\\\\

-- 6. What is the collection methodology?

-- □ Source Separated: three bins- one for paper, one for plastic/metal/glass, and one for landfill

-- □ Single Stream: two bins one bin for landfill and one for paper, plastic, metal, and glass.

-- Other:\\\\\

-- 7. Where are recyclables stored prior to waste collection for the haulers?

-- □ Loading Dock

-- Other:\\\\\

-- 8. Are separate containers provided for trash and recyclable materials in the loading dock or other common waste collection location?

-- □ Yes (trash and recycling containers provided, compost if applicable)

-- □ No (only trash containers provided)

-- Notes:\\\\

-- 9. Are there bin labels and signage designating the waste stream?
-Bin labels refers to label affixed directly on the bin to indicate the intended waste stream, and signage refers to educational information to indicate the types of materials that should go in each bin.

-- □ Yes, there are bins + signage

-- □ Yes, there are bins labels only

-- □ No bin labels or signage

-- Notes:\\\\\\
+✓ Clipboard

+✓ Pen

+✓ Checklist

+✓ Office Floor Plan (if available)

+✓ Waste & Recycling Policy for Building/Office (if available)

+1. Is there evidence of an established recycling program? (i.e. recycling bins, signage, recycling area in loading dock, etc.) ng collection

+□ Yes

+□ No

+☐ If yes, are there bins for recycling collection?

+☐ If no, is there a reason why there is no recycling program?

+2. Is there a waste decal(s) visible from the street?

+☐ Yes

+□ No

+3. Which of the following information is present on the waste decal(s)?

+☐ Name of carter

+☐ Days/Times of pickup

+☐ Carting methodology

+□ Spaces served

+4. 6 ( · · · · · · · · · · · · · · · · · · aste and

+recycling, please designate).

+Waste Hauler:

+Recycling Hauler (if different from waste hauler):

+Electronic Waste Hauler:

+Organics Hauler (if applicable):

+Hazardous Waste Hauler (if applicable) :

+Back-of f-the Building Spaces

+5. Is the collection methodology evident in the building, such as source separated or single st ream?

+□ Yes

+□ No

+• Notes:

+6. What is the collection methodology?

+$\ \square$ Source Separated: three bins- one for paper, one for plastic/metal/glass, and one

+☐ Single Stream: two bins - one bin for landfill and one for paper, plastic, metal, and glass.

+Other:

+7. are recyclables stored prior to waste collection for the haulers?
+Loading Dock

+Other:

+8. arate containers provided for trash and recyclable materials in the loading dock or other n waste collection location?

+Yes (trash and recycling containers provided, compost if applicable)

+No (only trash containers provided)

+• Notes:

+9. Are the re bin labels and signage designating the waste stream?
+Bin labels refers to label affixed

+directly on the bin to indicate the intended waste stream, and signage refers to educational

+informa ition to indicate the types of materials that should go in each bin.

+Yes, there are bins + signage

+Yes, there are bins labels only

+No bin labels or signage

+• Notes:

+Tenant Spaces

+10

+10. 10.
+Are there separate bins for waste and recycling (one for paper, one for plastic/metal/glass, or

+or source separated - or one recycling bin for single stream including paper,

+metal/glass, and one trash for single stream)?
+Yes (trash and recycling bins containers provided)

+No (only trash containers provided)

+• Notes:

+11. Does th e bin setup align with the waste stream as designated by the building?
+(Ex: are there single

+stream bins, but the building has source-separated recycling collection?).

+Yes

+No

+• Notes:

+12 Are the re bin labels on each of the bins to designate the appropriate waste stream?

+12. Yes

+No

+•

+13. s color coded?
+If yes, indicate the colors for each waste stream.
+Also indicate if the bin color

+is consistent throughout the space.

+Yes

+No

+• Colors:

+• Consistent: